-By Monday afternoon, Kaede was starting to feel burnt out.
-Not actually being a bookworm, there was only so much reading she could stand before the task started draining her health.
+By Monday afternoon, Kaede was starting to feel burned out.
+Not actually being a bookworm, there was only so much continuous reading she could stand before the task started draining her mental health.
 Over a week of almost nothing but research pushed even her focus.

-Pascal's sour mood all weekend hadn't helped, but Marina's visit did much to lighten things up.
+Pascal's sour mood over the weekend hadn't helped, but Marina's visit did much to lighten things up.

 "You're welcome to come down and visit us in the servant's quarters," she offered, her smile bright enough to light the room.
 "It's just beyond the kitchens at the end of the dining hall."

 "I'd love to," Kaede beamed back.
 "Probably sometime later this week.
 Are you around here during the weekends?"

 "Week...ends?"
 Marina puzzled.

 "Saturdays and Sundays.
 Don't you get those days off from work?"

 "I've... never heard of anyone who get two days off from a regular work schedule."
 Marina replied.
 "There are some who get Sundays off from work, but not us.
 Servants do not receive any days off on a weekly basis.
 There's always food that need serving and rooms that need cleaning."